Kowndinya2000/repo-quester-resources.github.io/README.md

 chmod +x script2.sh
 ./script2.sh
 ````
-## Commands to query the database (refer to file connect.py that contains the schema)
+## Commands to query the database (refer to file connect.py to refer to schema)
 > Open the file ```repo_quester.db```
 >> Database file could be viewed in DB Browser for SQLite (download link: https://sqlitebrowser.org/)
 >>> Table: ```repoquester_results```